Two tendering processes launched simultaneously

 The first tendering process is dedicated to the Îlot Denfert.
 Its aim is to produce a major piece of private infrastructure in the public interest with 4,000 m² of floor area (classed as CINASPIC* as defined in the Paris land-use plan) and the creation, in the same building, of 1,000 m² of homes for sale on the open market and a hub for alternative mobility solutions.

 The second tendering process is dedicated to the Robin and Oratoire buildings.
 It will see both buildings converted into 5,800 m² of homes, two-thirds of which being middle income housing and one-third being for sale on the open market.
 These two historic landmark buildings are centered around two courtyards, one of which being listed as “protected green space” (classed as “Espace Vert Protégé” as defined in the Paris land-use plan).
 This development will also include 1,200 m² of commercial and retail space.

-From March 18, 2019, applicants will have access to the tender documents via the online platform ESPACE NOTARIAL, managed by the Etude CHEUVREUX, which is assisting P&Ma.
-In April, visits to Robin and Oratoire buildings will be organized.
-Initial proposals must be submitted before June 28, 2019 for the Îlot Denfert, and before July 22, 2019 for Robin and Oratoire.
-For each of them, 3 to 5 teams will be selected in September 2019 to submit final proposals in November.
-The two laureates will be chosen in January 2020.
+From March 18, 2019, applicants have access to the tender documents via the online platform ESPACE NOTARIAL, managed by the Etude CHEUVREUX, which is assisting P&Ma.
+In April and June, visits to Robin and Oratoire buildings are organized.
+Initial proposals must be submitted before September 10th, 2019.
+Maximum 5 teams will be selected in October 2019 to submit final proposals in December.
+The two laureates will be chosen in February 2020.

 Before having access to the tender documents, the applicants must follow these links: